BodenmillerGroup/cytomapper/README.md

 vignette("cytomapper")
 ```

+For common issues regarding the `cytomapper` package, please refer to the [wiki](https://github.com/BodenmillerGroup/cytomapper/wiki).

 ## Demonstrations

 To see example usage of the `cytomapper` package, please refer to its [publication repository](https://github.com/BodenmillerGroup/cytomapper_publication) and a number of [workshop demonstrations](https://github.com/BodenmillerGroup/cytomapper_demos).